Accenture/mercury-composable/guides/CHAPTER-8.md

 The additional infrastructure requirements vary among products.

-# Using kafka as a service mesh
+# Using kafka as a minimalist service mesh

 We will discuss using Kafka as a minimalist service mesh.